It is through the cracks in our humanity that the light within often shines brightest

 Nothing like Death... to remind us of God!

 My friends Mark and Joe did indeed come that night, but only Mark wanted to trip.
-That night proved to be one of the more memorable turning points in my life.
+We actually did not take a "mega dose" as I had before, yet that night proved to be one of the more memorable turning points in my life.
 During the evening, we began one of those spacy discussions about life, the universe, and everything.
 At one point in the discussion, I commented on something not being right, and one of my friends challenged me saying: "right? right in whose eyes" Immediately I found myself replying "in God's eyes".
 What I had not known was that these two friends had recently become involved with some kind of bible study, and so this exchange started some very interesting conversation.
 They told me of many things I didn't even realize, starting with the fact that the bible actually might be a good place to learn some things about God.
 Well DUH!!!
 But as obvious as that may sound to some, it was news to me!
 They also made me aware of something I'd only thought of as a cartoon character: the devil.
-Looking at the world, it is actually easier to make a case for the existence of a devil then it is for God sometimes.
+Looking at the world, it seems easier to make a case for the existence of a devil then it is for God sometimes.
 But this too was news to me.
 Important too was their sharing that this was not a 50/50 "yin/yang" kind of balance as I might have thought.
 God and the devil were not equal and opposite forces.
 Unlike God, the devil was in fact a created being who will in time be destroyed.

 God!!
 So much new insight!

-I was awestruck by all the new information I was receiving.
+I was very interested at the things I was hearing.
 And my friends were not actually a part of any church, at least not yet.
 Rather, they had just gotten involved with a bible study offered by "Jehovah's Witnesses".
 While that may raise several flags to anyone who has been involved with them, you must understand how minimal my knowledge of spiritual things was at that point.
 It would be nearly impossible for anyone's biblical information to be less useful then my own!
 My friends told me of how there would ultimately be a day of reckoning according to bible prophesy, an Armageddon or judgment day, and that this was an event that was surely coming soon.
 But the most important thing they shared came when I explained how I had been trying to "get to" God... through my drugs, meditations, and attempts to understand the universe.
 They shared with me that I could not "get to" God.
 It did not work that way.
 Rather, I had to open my heart and let Him come in to me!

 Nothing in my human experience since that day has ever come close.
 It was several minutes (perhaps longer) before I could even utter a single word of intelligent speech.
 Yet all the affects of the drugs were gone completely, and we talked and shared well into the wee hours of the morning.
 Later, after everyone was gone and I was alone with the Lord, I spoke to Him about everything in my life that ever disturbed me or caused me to be fearful.
 And the Lord continued to minister to me, encouraging me as a good Father would, and letting me know that I needn't be concerned about any of these things, and to simply trust in Him.
 Ahh... looking back!
 If only I'd listened to His simple words.
 How much grief I could have been spared!